pure-data/pure-data/doc/1.manual/pdmanual.md

 ![subpatch](fig7.1.jpg)

-the box in the middle, if clicked on, opens the sub-patch shown here:
+the box in the middle, if clicked on, opens the subpatch shown here:

 ![open subpatch window](fig7.2.jpg)

 The contents of the subpatch are saved as part of the parent patch, in one file.
 If you make several copies of a subpatch you may change them individually.

-The objects, "inlet,", "inlet\~," "outlet," and "outlet\~,", when put in a subpatch, create inlets and outlets for the object box containing the subpatch.
+The objects `inlet`, `inlet~`, `outlet`, and `outlet~`, when put in a subpatch, create inlets and outlets for the object box containing the subpatch.
 This works equally for one-off subpatches and abstractions.
-The inlet\~ and outlet\~ versions create inlets and outlets for audio signals.
+The `inlet~` and `outlet~` versions create inlets and outlets for audio signals.
 You can't mix messages and audio in a subpatch inlet or outlet; they must be one or the other exclusively.
 Inlets and outlets appear on the invoking box in the same left-to-right order as they appear in the subpatch.